How do I Enrol?

 You will also get opportunities to interact with several French students enrolled on the LLB course.

 What French language training is available after enrollment on the course?

 On the year that the contract law module, a 10 weeks course relevant to this topic will be provided by the Alliance Francaise to cover specific terminology.

 Every year, you have the opportunity to register with the Alliance Francaise to partake in their basic/intermediate/advance classes.

 Intermediate and advance speakers, may wish to participate to the Institute of Law “cafe debats” alongside the French Law students.

 What happens at study weekends?

 These are designed to be discussion-led, with students having done a substantial amount of preparation beforehand.
-Teaching will be lead by the visiting and the adjunct professor for the module.
+The visiting and the adjunct professor for the module will lead the discussions.